strimzi/proposals/06x-new-kafka-roller.md

        - batch the nodes that do not have any partitions in common therefore can be restarted together
        - remove nodes that have an impact on the availability from the batches (more on this later)
        - return the largest batch
    - If an empty batch is returned, that means none of the nodes met the safety conditions such as availability and qourum health impact.
 In this case, check their `numRetries` and if any of them is equal to or greater than `maxRetries`, throw `UnrestartableNodesException`.
-Otherwise increment their `numRetries` and repeat from step 3.
+Otherwise increment their `numRetries` and repeat from step 2.

-8. Restart the nodes from the returned batch in parallel:
+11. Restart the nodes from the returned batch in parallel:
    - If `numRestartAttempts` of a node is larger than `maxRestartAttempts`, throw `MaxRestartsExceededException`.
    - Otherwise, restart each node and transition its state to `RESTARTED` and increment its `numRestartAttempts`.
    - After restarting all the nodes in the batch, wait for their states to become `SERVING` until the configured `postOperationalTimeoutMs` is reached.
-   - If the timeout is reached, throw `TimeoutException` if a node's `numRetries` is greater than or equal to `maxRetries`.
-Otherwise increment their `numRetries` and repeat from step 3.
+   - If the timeout is reached, throw `TimeoutException`.
+If a node's `numRetries` is greater than or equal to `maxRetries`.
+Otherwise increment their `numRetries` and repeat from step 2.
    - After all the nodes are in `SERVING` state, trigger preferred leader elections via Admin client.
 Wait for their states to become `LEADING_ALL_PREFERRED` until the configured `postOperationalTimeoutMs` is reached.
 If the timeout is reached, log a `WARN` message.

-9. If there are no exceptions thrown at this point, the reconciliation completes successfully.
+12. If there are no exceptions thrown at this point, the reconciliation completes successfully.
 If there were `UnrestartableNodesException`, `TimeoutException`, `MaxRestartsExceededException` or any other unexpected exceptions throws, the reconciliation fails.

 #### Quorum health check